amanjaiswal143143/TABLEAU-PROJECT/README.md

 3.  **Run the analysis:** Use a **Jupyter Notebook** environment to execute the Python scripts and follow the data analysis process.
 4.  **Review the code:** Examine the **SQL scripts** to understand the data cleaning and preparation methods.

-Feedback and suggestions are welcome!
+Feedback and suggestions are welcome !!!!
 Feel free to open an issue or contact me. 🤝

 ---